parthdodia/AWS_DE_ASS/EBS.md

 ---

 📚 **Exam Focus:**
-Focus on **EBS volume types** matching workload needs: gp3 for general use, io2/io2 Block Express for high-performance critical DBs, and HDD types (st1/sc1) for throughput or cost optimization.
-Remember **snapshots** are incremental and stored in S3.
-Know that EBS is **single AZ** storage and multi-AZ requires manual replication.
-Understand **online volume resizing** without downtime and **encryption with AWS KMS**.
-Watch for **Multi-Attach** feature on io1/io2 for clustered applications.
-Also, automation via **Lifecycle Manager** and **CloudFormation** is commonly tested.
+Focus on phrases like “block-level storage for EC2,” “persistent volumes surviving instance stops,” “low-latency disk performance,” or “IOPS and throughput tuning” — these are strong indicators that Amazon EBS is the correct choice.